openbaton/docs/docs/ims-NSR.md

 # Tutorial: OpenIMSCore Network Service Record
 -----------------------------------------

-This tutorial shows how to deploy a Network Service Record composed by 5 VNFs, a basic OpenIMSCore.
+This tutorial shows how to deploy a Network Service Record composed by 5 VNFs, a basic [OpenIMSCore][openims-website].

 Compared to the [Iperf-Server - Iperf-Client](http://openbaton.github.io/documentation/iperf-NSR/) the example provided here is far more complex.
 So we assume you are fimiliar with the architecture.